This website is intended for healthcare professionals

 Why choose Journal of Prescribing Practice?

-Journal of Prescribing Practice shares the latest clinical expertise and professional guidance for non-medical prescribers.
+Journal of Prescribing Practice shares the latest clinical expertise and professional guidance for prescribing practitioners.
 Our goal is to provide the knowledge to help you prescribe more efficiently and effectively.

 What's included